 Client Trust Account School is required of attorneys who are disciplined for client trust account violations.
 A separate three-hour course, it focuses specifically on managing client trust accounts and related duties.

-Client Trust Account School is held for three (3) hours (9 a.m. to 12 p.m.).
+Client Trust Account School is held for three hours (9:00 a.m. – 12:00 p.m.).
 The fee for the course is $100.
-Three (3) hours of MCLE credit are available where the State Bar matter was concluded by an Agreement in Lieu of Discipline.
-Credit is also available if the member has voluntarily agreed to attend the class with regard to a complaint.
+Three hours of MCLE credit are available where the State Bar matter was concluded by an Agreement in Lieu of Discipline.
+Credit is also available if the licensee has voluntarily agreed to attend the class with regard to a complaint.

 Fees must be submitted with the print out of the application in order to secure a seat in the class.
 Classes for some dates may fill up quickly.
 Payment for classes must be in the form of a personal check, money order or cashier’s check.
 Cash payments will not be accepted.

-Please indicate on the electronic application form by clicking on the appropriate button to indicate whether you are attending the class as a result of a decision of the court after a hearing, as a result of a Stipulation, pursuant to an Agreement in Lieu of Discipline, or voluntarily by letter agreement with a Deputy Trial Counsel or the Committee of Bar Examiners for Bar applicants.
+On the online application, please click the appropriate button to indicate your reason for attending the class; whether as a result of a decision of the court after a hearing, as a result of a Stipulation, pursuant to an Agreement in Lieu of Discipline, or voluntarily by letter agreement with a Deputy Trial Counsel or the Committee of Bar Examiners for State Bar applicants.

-If you have a question about probation, please direct your inquiries in writing to the Office of Probation, State Bar of California, 845 S. Figueroa St., Los Angeles, CA 90017-2515.
+If you have a question about probation, please direct your inquiries in writing to the Office of Probation: